SoftwareHeritage/swh-deposit/README.md

 HTTP verbs supported: GET

+We refer to it as Cont-File-IRI.

 === EM-IRI - The Atom Edit Media IRI ===

 This is the endpoint to upload other related archives for the same deposit.

-Typically, if  a first archive  is too big,  the client can  split it.
+It is used to change a 'partial' deposit in regards of archives, in
+particular:
+- replace existing archives with new ones
+- add new archives
+- delete archives from a deposit

+Example use case:
+A first archive to put exceeds the deposit's limit size.
+The client can thus split the archives in multiple ones.
-Post  the first  partial  archive in  the  Col-IRI (with  In-Progress:
+Post a first partial archive to the Col-IRI (with In-Progress:

 True).
-Then  other archives needs  to be  uploaded to this  IRI.
-The last  one mentioning  the  In-Progress  flag to  False  to notify  the deposit is done.
+Then, in order to complete the deposit, POST the other remaining archives to the EM-IRI (the last one with the In-Progress header to False).

-HTTP verbs supported: PUT, DELETE
+HTTP verbs supported: POST, PUT, DELETE

 === Edit-IRI - The Atom Entry Edit IRI ===

-This is the endpoint to update metadata for a previous incomplete deposit.
+This is the endpoint to change a 'partial' deposit in regards of metadata.
+In particular:
+- replace existing metadata (and archives) with new ones
+- add new metadata (and archives)
+- delete deposit

-HTTP verbs supported: PUT, DELETE
+HTTP verbs supported: POST, PUT, DELETE

 === SE-IRI - The SWORD Edit IRI ===

-This is the IRI to which clients may POST additional content to an Atom Entry Resource.
-This is the same as Edit-IRI.

-HTTP verbs supported: POST, DELETE
+The sword specification permits to merge this with EDIT-IRI, so we did.

 === State-IRI - The SWORD Statement IRI ===

-This is the one of the IRIs which can be used to retrieve a description of the object from the sword server, including the structure of the object and its state.
+This is the IRI which can be used to retrieve a description of the object from the sword server, including the structure of the object and its state.
 This will be used as the operation status endpoint.

 HTTP verbs supported: GET